codexplore-io/newton/docs/Tutorial.md

 ## Creating an App
 The best practice is to create an app for each table you will have in your database.
-So, since we are going to have blog posts, let's create a new app called blogs (we aren't calling it posts due to potential confusion with POST requests).
+Let's create a new app called blogs (we aren't calling it posts due to potential confusion with POST requests).
 In your terminal, run:

 `newton-admin startapp blogs`